btbytes/old_btbytes.github.io/index.md

 One twist to the above is, you don't want to overwrite the file before you know the overwriting can complete successfully.

 The defensive way to handle this is: put the source files in a git repo, so that you can always revert the changes back.
+This is also useful in `git diff`ing the changes so that you can verify your program actually does what you wanted.

 In addition, you can write the changed contents to a temporary file, and rename that file to the original file if there were no errors.
 Essentially.